Mikaela Stoor lives in Sörfjärden outside Gnarp in Hälsingland. There, Storm Johannes has knocked down trees onto houses and cars.

-A family had a huge tree fall on their car, so it's just broken.
+A family had a huge tree fall on their car, leaving it completely damaged.

-When we were going up to Gnarp yesterday, a tree had fallen across the road.
-We had a saw with us and had to stop and sort of cut the road open.
+When we were going up to Gnarp yesterday, trees had fallen across the road.
+We had a saw with us and had to stop and cut the road open.

-Although Mikaela Stoor is well, it has been a worrying night because she does not know how extensive the damage around her is.
+Although Mikaela Stoor was unharmed, it has been a worrying night because she does not know how extensive the damage around her is.
 She lives not far from a campsite and was down in the evening to see if her mother-in-law's caravan had survived.

 Without a phone